PatNei/Bsc-Sign-Language-Recon/README.md

 ## Running the frontend

 The frontend can be ran using npm.
-From within the frontend directory run commands `npm i` followed by `npm run dev`
+From within the frontend directory run commands `npm i` followed by `npm run dev` The frontend can be accessed through your browser at http://localhost:5002